SiliconWit/iot-irrigation-system/field-design/platform-io/stm32_cc1101_receiver_a9g_sms/README.md

 5. Add over-the-air (OTA) firmware update functionality for remote maintenance and feature upgrades.
 6. Integrate local data logging (e.g., SD card) as a backup measure in case of network failures.
 7. Implement adaptive sampling rates to balance data accuracy with power consumption based on environmental conditions.

-These improvements will significantly enhance the system's reliability, efficiency, and usability in real-world agricultural applications.

 ## Contact Information